borissedlak/elastic-workbench/README.md

 ### Start processing environment

-with Docker installed, start all processing services
+with Docker installed, start all processing services.
+This requires you to first install the quite heavy `ultralytics` dependency and then execute the [model_loader.py](iot_services/CvAnalyzer_Yolo/models/model_loader.py) script in the respective directory.
+This fetches and converts the models for the CV service.
+Afterward, you can build and start all containers with

 ```bash
 docker compose up -d